Electronic Resources and Research Databases

 NoveList K-8 (funded by LiLI) is just like the adult version of NoveList above, but targeted at younger readers.
 If your son or daughter wants something good to read, but can't find anything, give NoveList K-8 a try.

 OverDrive is a service that allows you to download eAudio and eBooks to your Amazon Kindle, Barnes & Noble Nook, Apple iDevice, or one of several other e-readers or MP3 players.
 Go to our OverDrive Site, establish an Adobe username and password, and check out our newest way to enjoy your favorite authors.
+Holds on digital materials are available.
+Ebooks and eAudio check out for two weeks with no renewals.

 Pronunciator is the world's largest language-learning service, with 75 languages and 3,750 available courses.
 Learn how to actually speak a foreign language with the help of pronunciation analysis, virtual coaches, and simulated conversations.
 For both beginners and advanced learners, kids to adults.
 Includes interactive ESL for 50 non-English languages, too.
+Also, get the Pronunciator mobile app!

 Reference USA is a directory of information about U. S. businesses and publicly-listed residential names and addresses.
 Use your library card number to log on.